 As a writer, I mainly focus on themes of the work that I do and theoretical scenarios, as well as writing works of fiction.
 I do not write directly about client material.
 If you read something that I have written and you feel that you can identify your own experiences within it, I am happy to discuss this with you in session.

 My social media presence is limited to my professional accounts on Facebook and Instagram, and I am a member of some Discord servers for queer people and related to my hobbies and interests.
-On Facebook, I have an account under a pseudonym that does not have myself as the profile picture, so I can use Facebook to keep up with friends.

 Once we start working together, it will not be appropriate for us to date or be close friends in the future.
 It may be relevant for us to discuss your friends or partners in advance of us agreeing to work together to make sure that we are comfortable that there are no close connections that would make it difficult for safe and impartial therapeutic work.